ghinda/durruti/README.md

 * `render`: The render method is mandatory and must return the component template as a string.
 The template must contain a top level DOM node.
 * `mount`: The optional mount method is called after the component is added to the DOM.
 The mount method receives the current DOM node as a parameter.
-* `unmount`: The optional mount method is called before the component is removed from the DOM.
+* `unmount`: The optional unmount method is called before the component is removed from the DOM.

 #### Example